What Does Conservatism Mean? The Origin and Types of Conservatism

 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that comes in classical, social, and economic forms.
 Conservatism comes in many forms, all of which are generally considered “right-wing.”
 Its opposition philosophy is liberalism.

-In its classical form (classical conservatism) it focuses on order through classical power structures like the church and state (it favors authority of the few or one, and not individual liberty of the many).
+- In its classical form (classical conservatism) it focuses on order through classical power structures like the church and state (it favors authority of the few or one, and not individual liberty of the many).

-Economically, classical conservatism generally favors state controlled economies and protectionism (a protectionist mercantile economy run by the state).
+- Economically, classical conservatism generally favors state controlled economies and protectionism (a protectionist mercantile economy run by the state).
 Meanwhile, social conservatism generally favors free-markets mixed with protectionism (for example rejecting globalism and favoring the native population).
 Very different from both of the aforementioned is fiscal conservatism.
 Fiscal conservatism is only loosely related to general classical and social conservatism, it is literally “being conservative economically” and would involve mitigating risks and paying down debts.

 FACT: Conservatism came from the Enlightenment thinkers, although we can trace the history of conservatism back as far as we can trace the history of Monarchies, it begins in its modern form in the writings of figures like Robert Filmer and Thomas Hobbes who supported “the absolute right” of kings.

 TIP: We focus on American conservatism here.
 It is closely related to conservatism as a general concept and western conservatism, but isn’t the same in all cases.

 The Virtues of Classical and Social Conservatism and their Relation to Liberalism

 To give you a sense of this, the following chart compares liberalism and conservatism in their social and classical forms based on the conservative “virtues” of authority and hierarchy, order, and tradition (see learn more about the differences between liberalism and conservatism):